virtual-labs/exp-policy-iteration-algorithm-iiith/experiment/aim.md

-# Experiment Aim: Policy Iteration Algorithm in Gridworld
+# Policy Iteration Algorithm in Gridworld

 This experiment is designed to demonstrate the policy iteration algorithm applied in a Gridworld setting.
 It offers an interactive platform where users can observe and analyze the evolution of policies at each iteration within the Markov Decision Process (MDP).